dalance/svlint/RULES.md

 - Explanation: A full explanation of the rule's purpose with references to any other relevant information sources.

+In each rule's explanation there is a "see also" list of other rules, each with a short reason why it should be seen.
+- "suggested companion" - Suggestions are given for rules which do not check semantics, i.e suggestions are for style and naming conventions only.
+- "potential companion" - These are noted where the named rule is given primarily out of completeness, but their use may cause other issues.
+  For example, **style_keyword_datatype** exists to ensure all SystemVerilog keywords are captured in the `style_keyword_*` set, but its use is not suggested because it is visually appealing (and common practice) to align the identifiers in declarations.
+- "useful companion" - Enabling the named rule provides an additional set of properties which are useful for reasoning about the function and semantics of code which passes.
+  For example, the conjunction of **localparam_type_twostate** and **localparam_explicit_type** allows for stronger confidence that the author has properly considered the type of each constant.
+- "alternative" - The named rule *should* not be used in conjunction, i.e. enabling both rules is, at best, a waste compute power.
+- "mutually exclusive alternative" - The named rule *can* not be used in conjunction, i.e. enabling both rules is nonsensical because a failure on one implies a pass on the other rule.

 ---
 ## `blocking_assignment_in_always_ff`